cyberbotics/webots/docs/discord/technical-questions.md

 ##### David Mansolino [cyberbotics] 08/05/2020 13:01:58
 > can you @ me here when it's ready to merge?
 I often dont get notifications for PRs

-`@Luftwaffel` I checked your PR and it seems all fine, I will just make test on several URDF file a bit later before accepting it.
+`@Simon Steinmann` I checked your PR and it seems all fine, I will just make test on several URDF file a bit later before accepting it.

 ##### Olivier Michel [cyberbotics] 08/05/2020 13:01:41
 The latest version of urdf2proto has an option for storing meshes in separate proto files.